-The price of €12 to €20 (depends on the season and booking online) seems a bit much for just one piece of art, but I must stay, it was the most brilliantly crafted piece of art I’ve ever seen.
+The price of €12 to €20 (depending on the season and booking online) seems a bit much for just one piece of art, but I must say, it was the most brilliantly crafted piece of art I’ve ever seen.

 Do you already know which museum in Florence you want to visit?
 Have you made up your mind?
 For me, it’s impossible to tell you to choose one over the other.

 Short on time and not that big of a fan of art?
 Go to the Accademia.

 Want some art for your bucks and have the time to explore?
 Go to the Uffizi.

 Art lover and time?
 Go to the Uffizi.. and the Accademia.
 Or buy the Firenze card and explore all of the museums in Florence.

 The good thing is if you choose one over the other, you’ll have a splendid reason to go back and visit the other museum in Florence on your return visit.

 Uffizi and Accademia Tickets